moritzfl/docker-virtualhere/README.md

 # docker-virtualhere

+> Info: This container was tested on and was developed for Linux hosts only!
+You might be able to convince other hosts to work as well but you are entering uncharted waters on your own risk ;) ...

 [VirtualHere](https://www.virtualhere.com/) is a piece of software that allows you to share USB-devices (Scanner, Printer, Mouse, Keyboard etc.) over the network.

 VirtualHere itself is not included in the docker-image directly but rather gets downloaded from the authors website upon the first start of the container.
 It should also auto-update on every restart.